-September 30, 2004 and 2003 CITY OF HOLLY HILL, FLORIDA MUNICIPAL FIREFIGHTERS' PENSION TRUST FUND
+September 30, 2005 and 2004 CITY OF HOLLY HILL, FLORIDA MUNICIPAL FIREFIGHTERS' PENSION TRUST FUND

-At September 30, 2004, the carrying amount of the Fire Plan's deposits was \$751, all of which was adequately covered by federal depository insurance.
+At September 30, 2005 the carrying amount of the Fire Plan's deposits was \$0.

 Custodial Credit Risk - Investments.
 For an investment, this is the risk that, in the event of the failure of the counterparty, the Fire Plan will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-As of September 30, 2004, the Fire Plan has a custodial credit risk exposure of \$2,070,271 for investments which are uninsured, unregistered and held by the Fire Plan's brokerage firms, who are also the counterparty for these particular securities.
+As of September 30, 2005, the Fire Plan has a custodial credit risk exposure of \$2,308,049 for investments which are uninsured, unregistered and held by the Fire Plan's brokerage firms, who are also the counterparty for these particular securities.

-Note 3 - Contributions
+NOTE 3 - CONTRIBUTIONS

 The City of Holly Hill, Florida provides contributions to the Fire Plan under the authority of Chapter 175, Florida Statutes and pursuant to City ordinances.
 Employees covered under the plan are required to make contributions of 10% of their compensation.
-The City is required to contribute the remaining amounts necessary to finance the coverage of their employees through periodic contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are adequate to accumulate sufficient assets to pay benefits when due.
+City contributions to the Fire Plan (currently 16.3%) are made as needed to fund any actuarial deficiency.
+If an employee leaves covered employment or dies before 10 years of credited service, accumulated employee contributions, plus interest, are refunded to the employee or a designated beneficiary.
+The ordinances also require the City to make an annual contribution to the Fire Plan at actuarially determined rates that, expressed as percentages of annual covered payroll, are adequate to accumulate sufficient assets to pay benefits when due.
 The City is obligated by law to make all required contributions to the Fire Plan.
-If an employee leaves covered employment or dies before 10 years of credited service, accumulated employee contributions, plus interest, are refunded to the employee or a designated beneficiary.
-Administrative costs of the Fire Plan are financed through investment earnings and contributions.

-During the year ended September 30, 2004, the actuarially determined minimum deposit was \$174,074.
-Amounts actually contributed by the City and covered Fire Plan employees totaled \$138,638 and \$57,044, respectively, a total of \$195,682 for the fiscal year ended September 30, 2004.
+During the year ended September 30, 2005, the actuarially determined minimum deposit was \$207,607.
+Amounts actually contributed by the City and covered Fire Plan employees totaled \$171,173 and \$68,586, respectively, a total of \$239,759 for the fiscal year ended September 30, 2005.

-Note 4 - Concentrations
+NOTE 4 - CONCENTRATIONS

 At September 30, 2004, the Fire Plan had three separate investments in FGCI Pool# B13585, B13455, and B13978, in the amounts of \$89,821, \$90,173, and \$72,810, respectively which, in aggregate are equal to 12 percent of the Fire Plan's net assets.
 No other investments (other than those issued or guaranteed by the U.S. government) are made in any one organization that represent 5 percent or more of plan net assets.
+No concentrations exist at September 30, 2005.